artemgggi/e-commerce-spring-new/README.md

 # eCommerceSpring
-This project is a web store based on SpringBoot
+This project is a e-commerce web application on SpringBoot.